 Ideal for: Short crops with side bangs.

-How to Style: Although a side part is not typically Hispanic it is a good way to add volume to short hair.
+How to Style: Although a side part is not typically Hispanic, adding volume to short hair is a good way.
 With a deep side part, sweep the hair to one side, pinning where necessary.
 Add a large accessory to give the impression of more lengthy hair.

 Hispanic women are known for being fiercely passionate, so why shouldn’t your style reflect this?
 This is a fun and chic way to wear hair for those who want to be more daring.